anafaraco01/web-assignment-1/README.md

 - Nicholas de Laive ndela524@mtroyal.ca (201753524).

 ## Website
-This website is about video games.
+This is a responsive and accessible website about video games.
 It contains 3 pages:
 - The main page (index.html) will show some popular video games.
 - The 2nd page (upcomingReleases.html) will show the future new releases.
 - The 3rd page (bestSellers.html) will show a table with the best sellers.